YasinKhawaja/leap/frontend/README.md

 * Sign up form for user admin has to change so it automatically gives the company ID during submit.
 * Create user form
 * Make Company work with a country ENUM
+* Change it so every call starts with /api